 Asbestos was also common in packing, rope, cement, gaskets, and in heavy-duty floor tiles for passenger cars.

 Because asbestos is heat–resistant and strong, it was often used in brake and clutch linings.
 Railroad mechanics were routinely exposed to asbestos, as were those who breathed asbestos-laden air nearby.

 If you worked in a railroad yard or on the crew of a rail car, it is highly likely that you were exposed to asbestos.
 There are a number of documented cases of railroad workers in every area of railroad work having been diagnosed with asbestosis, lung cancer, or mesothelioma.

-If you have been diagnosed with any disease related to asbestos exposure, it is recommended that you contact an experienced asbestos attorney as soon as possible.
+If you have been diagnosed with any disease related to asbestos exposure at a railroad, it is recommended that you contact an experienced asbestos attorney as soon as possible.